Aymeric Caron: Early life and education

 Caron is the son of a teacher and primary school director and a nurse mother.
 He first thought about becoming a cartoonist, but after having seen a war reporter, he found his vocation of journalist.
-He studied a Classe préparatoire lettres et sciences sociales (literature and social science) at the Lycée Faidherbe of Lille and then graduated at the École Supérieure de Journalisme of Lille in May 1995.
+He studied a Classe préparatoire lettres et sciences sociales (literature and social science) at the Lycée Faidherbe in Lille and then graduated at the École supérieure de journalisme de Lille in May 1995.
 He then left France to work in Shanghai in a studio of radiophonic production of the French consulate.
 He came back in France working for the channels TF1, LCI and France 3.

 Television career

 In 1998, he joined Canal+ working as a journalist.
-He is in charge by the redaction of the channel, to cover different conflicts like those from Kosovo, Afghanistan, Côte d'Ivoire, Congo and Iraq.
+He is in charge by the redaction of the channel, to cover different conflicts like those from Kosovo, Afghanistan, Ivory Coast, Congo and Iraq.
 With several journalists, he joined the team of the news information during the fusion of the redaction from the channels Canal+ and I-Télé in June 2001.
 He also replaced some presenters during their vacation period.

 From March 2006 to June 2008, Aymeric Caron hosts from Friday to Sunday the morning news of the weekend on I-Télé.
 He presents at the same time Matin infos, a morning program common to Canal+ and I-Télé, during summer 2006 and 2007.
 Matin Week-end is a news segment alternating reportages, chronicles and interviews.
 In October 2007, one of his interviews strongly opposed him to Nadine Morano, who was the official spokesperson of the French UMP, close of President Nicolas Sarkozy.
 He then left the channel at the end of the season in 2008.

 In September 2012, he joined the program On n'est pas couché presented by Laurent Ruquier broadcast every Saturday at the second part of the evening on France 2.
 He replaces Audrey Pulvar as a columnist with Natacha Polony.
 He often has violent confrontations with his guests including Tristane Banon and Véronique Genest.
 In May 2014, during a confrontation with Alexandre Arcady, cut at the montage by the production of the program, about his last film 24 Days, there were multiple critics and Aymeric Caron was even accused of antisemitism.

 In September 2014, after a confrontation with Bernard-Henri Lévy about the 2014 Israel-Gaza conflict on the same program, Aymeric Caron apparently received threats that were serious enough for the Paris Police Prefecture to reinforce the patrol around his home.
 In September 2015, he was replaced by Yann Moix who is now a polemicist on the program.